 Bluegrass duo Chatham Rabbits sprouted from North Carolina's fertile music scene in the early 2010's, with a sound that harmonizes traditional folk elements, with loving, convivial songwriting.
 Since meeting, the husband-and-wife team has let their passion for music take them on several tours across the country, all the while staying rooted at their farm in Chatham County.
-The band will be kicking off their 2022 tour starting on May 12, and releasing their latest album, "If You See Me Riding By" on June 3.
+The band released their latest album, "If You See Me Riding By" on June 3, 2022.

 Sarah Osborne McCombie grew up in the piedmont of North Carolina.
 At age 18, her voice landed her onstage at Prissy Polly's BBQ with her favorite band, the iconic old-time trio The South Carolina Broadcasters.
 After that night, they offered her a banjo and a job.
 As banjo player and vocalist for the band, Sarah played countless concerts all the while earning her degree from Peace College in Raleigh, NC.
 She has garnered tremendous experience and exposure to the wide expanse of American roots music.
 Post-Broadcasters, Sarah served as the music teacher at the Friends School of Wilmington and at Montessori Community School of Durham where she created and implemented programs based upon North Carolina music and African American roots music.
 Sarah loves horses, hound dogs and Cook Out milkshakes.